seansfkelley/seansfkelley.github.io/_posts/2021-04-28-sourdough-starter.md

 -------------------------------------------------------------------------------

-[^1]: In my experience this schedule would be optimal for and 18-20 hour cycle, but 24 hours is well within the zone of acceptability.
+[^1]: In my experience this schedule would be optimal for an 18-20 hour cycle, but 24 hours is well within the zone of acceptability.
 [^2]: Starters are actually [symbiotic cultures of bacteria and yeast](https://en.wikipedia.org/wiki/SCOBY), not just yeast.
-The yeast responds to feedings quickly and products a sweeter taste; the bacteria comes in later and produces the sour taste.
+The yeast responds to feedings quickly and produces a sweeter taste; the bacteria comes in later and produces the sour taste.